bfigge1/website-1/content/authors/admin/_index.md

 In my job market paper, I study Crisis Pregnancy Centers and how they shape fertility outcomes.

-I will be available for interviews at the 2022 ASSA Meeting and the 2021 European Job Market for Economists.
+I will be available for interviews at the 2022 ASSA Meeting.